-Georgia residents who are attending a Georgia public technical institute to earn a certificate or diploma are eligible for financial assistance regardless of grade point average through the HOPE Grant program.
+Georgia residents who are attending a public technical college to earn a certificate or diploma in the state of Georgia, are eligible for financial assistance regardless of their final grade point average through the HOPE Grant program.
 Please visit www.GAfutures.org for more information.